- Latin America

 - Video Library

-My Home Away From Home - Finding Housing in Ho Chi Minh City, Vietnam
+Finding Housing for Teaching English in Ho Chi Minh City, Vietnam

 When I first moved to Ho Chi Minh City, Vietnam with my partner, we were a bit overwhelmed by our options.
 With so many diverse neighborhoods and the fact that the city itself is so vast, it’s hard to choose where to live.